flattiverse/connector-csharp/MAPEDITORS.md

 - `PlayerMaxModernShips`: per-player cap for new-ship controllable runtimes (`ModernShipPlayerUnit` on the wire).
 - `Maintenance`: if `true`, the galaxy is marked as being under maintenance.
 - `RequiresSelfDisclosure`: if `true`, regular player logins must provide both self-disclosure strings during connect.
+- `RequiredAchievement`: optional achievement key required for regular player logins.
+Comparison is case-insensitive, the server trims whitespace, and the normalized key must be at most `16` characters long.

 Allowed `Team` attributes: